PySimpleGUI/PySimpleGUI/readme.md

 I was frustrated by having to deal with the dos prompt when I had a powerful Windows machine right in front of me.
 Why is it SO difficult to do even the simplest of input/output to a window in Python??

 With a simple GUI, it becomes practical to "associate" .py files with the python interpreter on Windows.
-Double click a py file and up pops a GUI window, a much more pleasant experience than opening a dos Window.
+Double click a py file and up pops a GUI window, a more pleasant experience than opening a dos Window and typing a command line.

 Python itself doesn't have a simple GUI solution... nor did the *many* GUI packages I tried.
 Most tried to do TOO MUCH, making it impossible for users to get started quickly.
 Others were just plain broken, requiring multiple files or other packages that were missing.